 Factors That Make A Bad First Date

 Another question that was asked of the participants is about factors that could make the first date go sour.
-The top answer, which 59% of the participants answered, was being stood up by a date.
+The top answer, which 59% of the participants answered, was being stood up.
 That was followed by 27% of the participants who thought conversations not being fluid and natural can ruin a first date.
 The rest of the results are as follows:

-- 9% – their date is not attractive
+- 9% – their prospect is not attractive

-- 5% – their date doesn’t find them attractive
+- 5% – their prospect doesn’t find them attractive

 The Lesson: Do not underestimate the power of a great conversation.